 All major airlines have flights every day to Beijing, China from any travel destination including the major cities of North America, Western and Central Europe, some African countries and most of Asian major hubs.
 It doesn't matter from where you are travelling; you will reach China within a day with air flights or by sailing.

 You can also take legendary the Trans-Mongolian train to China from Ulaanbaatar, Mongolia or by the Trans-Siberian train all the way from Moscow to Beijing with a few stops along the way in Siberia and Mongolia.
 According to the Customs Law of the People's Republic of China and PRC Customs' Supervision and Management on Inward and Outward Passengers' Luggage, the luggage carried by inward and outward passengers shall enter or leave the territory at a place where there is a Customs office, and must be declared to Customs officers as required.

 China is accessible through the major international transport hubs of Beijing, Shanghai and Hongkong.
 Airplane is the usual mode of entry, but arrival by boat or overland is also possible.

-BY AIR: Beijing, Hong Kong and Shanghai are China’s best-served international airports, receiving direct worldwide flights.
+Beijing, Hong Kong and Shanghai are China’s best-served international airports, receiving direct worldwide flights.
 But, Guangzhou is seeing increasing international traffic and can offer some of the cheapest flights.